Reserve Deputy Program

 The First Step -- Apply Online or Request an Application

 You can apply for the Law Enforcement Reserve Program during the recruitment period.
-If you fill out the form below, we will remind you when it is time to attend the written POST exam.
+If you fill out the form below, we will remind you when it is time to attend the written NTN exam.

 The Selection Process